 - Australian citizen or permanent resident

 A selection panel will review all scholarship applications and assess them against the selection criteria.
-The selection panel will include representatives of the Public Education Foundation, the Aboriginal Education Consultative Group and independent experts.
-After considering all applications, the selection panel will recommend the selected applicant for the approval of the Public Education Foundation’s Board.
+The selection panel will include representatives of the Public Education Foundation and independent experts.
+After considering all applications, the selection panel will recommend the selected applicants for the approval of the Public Education Foundation’s Board.
+The successful applicant will be notified in December 2021.

 Applicants will be notified of the outcome via email.
 If successful, the scholarship recipient’s school principal will also receive notification directly.